LogtalkDotOrg/logtalk3/manuals/_sources/refman/directives/discontiguous_1.rst.txt

 Declares discontiguous predicates and discontiguous grammar rule non-terminals.
-The use of this directive should be avoided as not all backend Prolog compilers support discontiguous predicates.
+The use of this directive should be avoided as not all :term:`backend Prolog compilers <backend Prolog compiler>` support discontiguous predicates.

 .. warning::